EvansPlanMC/SurvivalCM/README.md

 4. Rename the folder "SurvivalCM-master" to "SurvivalCM".
 Thanks github.

-5. In your world, type /reload or restart the world.
+5. In your world, type "/reload" or restart the world. and then type "/function survivalcm:setup".

-6. Type in the command "/function survivalcm:setup"

-7. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!
+6. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!

-(Advanced users only) Auto Update Installation Guide: (This can be useful for updating, and also for when it is actually released.)
+(Advanced users only) Auto Update Installation Guide: (This is useful for updating)

 1. Install Github Desktop.